Wolin: History

 The ford across the river Dziwna on which Wolin is located has been used as far back as the Stone Age.
 Archaeological excavations of soil layers indicate that there was a settlement in the area during the Migration period, at the turn of the 5th and 6th centuries.
 The place was then abandoned for approximately one hundred years.
 At the end of the 8th or the beginning of the 9th century, the area was levelled and a new settlement constructed.
 The earliest evidence of fortifications dates to the first half of the 9th century.
 In the second half of the 9th century, there was a central fortified area and two suburbs, to the north and south of the center.
 These became enclosed and fortified between the end of the 9th and the 10th centuries.

 A medieval document from the mid-9th century, called the Bavarian Geographer after its anonymous creator, mentions the Slavic tribe of Wolinians who had 70 strongholds at that time (Uelunzani civitates LXX).
 The town of Wolin was first mentioned in 965, by Ibrahim ibn Jakub, who referred to the place as Weltaba.

-The period of greatest development during the medieval period occurred between the 9th and the 11th centuries.
+The period of greatest development during the medieval period was between the 9th and the 11th centuries.
 Around 896 AD a new port was constructed and the main part of the town acquired new, stronger fortifications, including a wooden palisade made of halved 50-centimetre wide tree trunks, a rampart and a retaining wall.

 Archaeologists believe that in the Early Middle Ages Wolin was a great trade emporium, spreading along the shore for four kilometres and rivalling in importance Birka and Hedeby.